Rank Advancement Updates (8/7/2023)

 The Scoutmaster Conference

 The unit leader (Scoutmaster) conference, regardless of the rank or program, is conducted according to the guidelines in the Troop Leader Guidebook, No. 33009 (volume 1).
 Note that a Scout must participate or take part in one; it is not a “test.”
 Requirements do not say he must “pass” a conference.
 While it makes sense to hold one after other requirements for a rank are met, it is not required that it be the last step before the board of review.
 This is an important consideration for Scouts on a tight schedule to meet requirements before age 18.
 Last-minute work can sometimes make it impossible to fit the conference in before then, so scheduling it earlier can avoid unnecessary extension requests.
 More information can be found in the Guide to Advancement (section 4).

 Eagle Scout Board of Review

-After a Scout has completed the requirements for any rank or Eagle Palm, he appears before a board of review.
-Its purpose is to determine the quality of his experience and decide whether he has fulfilled the requirements for the rank.
-If so, the board not only approves his advancement or Palm but also encourages him to continue the quest for the next rank or Palm.
+After a Scout has completed the requirements for any rank, the Scout appears before a board of review.
+Its purpose is to determine the quality of their experience and decide whether the Scout has fulfilled the requirements for the rank.
+If so, the board not only approves the advancement or Palm but also encourages the youth to continue the quest for the next rank.
 Information about conducting a board of review and the particulars that pertain only to the Eagle Scout rank can be found in the Guide to Advancement (section 8).

 For questions, contact the district advancement chair.